raleel/mythras-srd/0008_Creatures.md

 #### Regeneration

-The creature is able tocan regenerate Hit Points lost to damage.
+The creature can regenerate Hit Points lost to damage.
 The speed of regeneration varies depending upon the creature.
-Unless specifically noted, regeneration does not replace lost limbs, and the severing of a vital location (head, chestchest, or abdomen) will still result in deathdeath.
+Unless specifically noted, regeneration does not replace lost limbs, and the severing of a vital location (head, chest, or abdomen) will still result in death.

 #### Swimmer

-The creature automatically succeeds in everyday moving and manoeuvring whilst swimming and need not roll their Swim skill unless attempting an unusually difficult task, such as swimming against a powerful tide or leaping up a waterfall.
+The creature automatically succeeds in everyday moving and maneuvering whilst swimming and need not roll their Swim skill unless attempting an unusually difficult task, such as swimming against a powerful tide or leaping up a waterfall.
 A swimmer may substitute the Swim skill for Athletics and Evade rolls whilst in water.

 #### Terrifying